Kim2091/helpful-scripts/Image Tiling/README.md

 * `-g` - Saves your images in grayscale
 * `-m` - Sets a minimum size for tiles.
 If any tiles are below the specified size, they will not be saved
 * `-e` - Skip tiles based on edge intensity threshold calculated with Sobel edge detection.
 Allows you to skip tiles if they contain little valid content.
 Easily triggered by noise however.
+* `-s` - Sets a seed for the random number generator.
+This is for usage with `-n`.
+Using `-e` with it will break compatibility